apache/forrest/tools/xxe/README.txt

 Installing
 ==========
-* For XXEv2.5p3+

 * Extract into the XXE application config directory (e.g. D:\Program Files\XMLmind_XML_Editor\config)
   OR
-  * Extract into your XXE user directory (e.g. ~/.xxe/addon/config) (only in version 1.3+ of this config) From version 1.3, this is the recommended installation location, as it permits upgrading XXE without having to reinstall this config
+* Extract into your XXE user directory (e.g. ~/.xxe/addon/config) (only in version 1.3+ of this config) For version 1.3+ of this tool, it is the recommended installation location, as it permits upgrading XXE without having to reinstall the tool
-* For XXEv2.5p2 or prior you also need to do
-  * Open XXE
-  * select Options > Options > Schema > Add File
-  * Specify the XML Catalog file:
-  * "[FORREST_HOME]/main/webapp/resources/schema/catalog.xcat" (where [FORREST_HOME] is the value of your FORREST_HOME environment variable)

 Building
 ========